-The randomized phase III REGATTA trial showed that gastrectomy in addition to chemotherapy for metastatic disease did not confer a survival benefit compared with chemotherapy alone [84].
-International data analyses show that surgical therapy for oligometastasic disease is increasingly perceived as a treatment option [83, 85].
-The AIO-FLOT3 phase II trial reported results on the feasibility of resection for stage IV gastric cancer and survival in highly selected patients with oligometastatic disease that was without primary progression on FLOT chemotherapy [86].
-The potential prognostic benefit of resections for oligometastatic gastric cancer is currently being evaluated in randomized phase III trials [RENAISSANCE (NCT0257836) and SURGI-GAST (NCT03042169)].
+The randomized phase III REGATTA trial showed that gastrectomy in addition to chemotherapy for metastatic disease does not provide a survival benefit compared to chemotherapy alone [84].
+International data collections indicate that surgical therapy for oligometastatic disease is increasingly perceived as a treatment option [83, 85].
+The AIO-FLOT3 phase II trial reported results on the feasibility of resection in stage IV gastric cancer and survival times in highly selected patients with oligometastatic disease that was without primary progression under FLOT chemotherapy [86].
+The randomized phase III RENAISSANCE trial did not show a survival benefit for surgical resection of primary tumor and metastases in patients with stage IV gastric cancer [151].

 In a Delphi procedure, a definition of oligometastasis was determined in a European expert group (OMEC).
 According to this definition, the following phenotypes can be considered oligometastatic: 1-2 metastases in either the liver, lungs, retroperitoneal lymph nodes, adrenal glands, soft tissue or bone [85].
-In selected cases of oligometastasis, the concept of primary systemic tumor therapy and subsequent resection of the primary tumor along with resection or ablation of metastases can be applied with consensus from the multi-disciplinary tumor board, provided that all tumor manifestations can be completely removed.
+In selected patients with oligometastasis, after consensus in the tumor board, the concept of primary systemic tumor therapy and, in case of response, subsequent resection of the primary tumor with resection or ablation of metastases can be considered, provided that all tumor manifestations can be completely removed.